The papaya is an incredibly healthy tropical fruit.

 In another, older women who consumed a mixture of lycopene, vitamin C and other antioxidants for 14 weeks had a visible and measurable reduction in depth of facial wrinkles (33).

-Bottom Line: The powerful antioxidants in papaya can help your skin recover from sun damage and may defend against wrinkling.
+Summary The powerful antioxidants in papaya can help your skin recover from sun damage and may defend against wrinkling.

 Papaya has a unique taste that many people love.
 However, ripeness is key.

-Like the mango, its flavor is best when cold, so it's a good idea to keep it refrigerated whenever possible.
+Its flavor is best when cold, so it's a good idea to keep it refrigerated whenever possible.

 After washing it well, you can cut it in half lengthwise, scoop out the seeds, and eat it out of the rind with a spoon, like cantaloupe or melon.

-It can also be combined with other foods that complement its flavor.
+As it’s incredibly versatile, it can also be combined with other foods that complement its flavor.

 - Breakfast: Cut it in half and fill each half with Greek yogurt, then top with a few blueberries and chopped nuts.